 Course offerings at SNU are based on student enrollment and adequate demand.
 Courses offered may be changed without prior notice.
 Some courses listed may not be offered each semester.
-For a current list of courses being offered in a given time, students should check with the Office of the Registrar.
+For a current list of courses being offered, students should check with the Office of the Registrar.

-ACCOUNTING (ACC)
+Accounting (ACC)

-ACC 2113 Principles of Accounting I (3 credit hours)
+ACC 2113 Principles of Financial Accounting (3 credit hours)